- First major revision to 45 CFR 46 since 1991

 The new regulations were scheduled to go into effect on January 19, 2018 with the exception of the requirement for a single IRB for Cooperative Research.
 However, on January 17, 2018, HHS and 15 Other Federal Departments and Agencies announced an Interim Final Rule that delays both the effective date and general compliance date of the revisions to the Federal Policy for the Protection of Human Subjects back to July 19, 2018.
 The Interim Final Rule was published in the Federal Register on January 22, 2018.
 The Interim Rule to Delay of the Revisions to the Federal Policy for the Protection of Human Subjects is available online.

 When the Final Rule goes into effect it will apply to the following:

 - Most existing studies at the time of their next IRB review - e.g. with the next amendment or continuing review

 - Changes to the Exempt Research categories

-- New: Concept of Broad Consent (not being implemented at this time at CHOP)
+- New: Concept of Broad Consent (not being implemented at CHOP at this time)

 - Changes to the requirements for Continuing Review

-- New: Requirement for single IRB review for multi-site research funded by the federal government
+- New Requirement: Single IRB review for multi-site research funded by the federal government

 - Changes to the requirements for informed consent